The End of The Guelph Mercury and The Future of The Hamilton Spectator

 I don’t know The Mercury staff, I do know people at TheSpec.

 Advertising works hard every day to sell what journalists are publishing to advertisers.
-It’s a hard job to convince a medium-sized business with tight margins to purchase a print ad.
+It’s hard to convince a medium-sized business with tight margins to purchase a print ad.
 Each time I see a new advertiser in TheSpec, I think about the success of the sales rep who convinced them of the non-tangible benefits of Spec advertising in the age of Facebook and Google algorithms.

-Circulation is located on the first floor of TheSpec building and its fitting the second floor advertising, third floor newsroom and executive mahogany offices rest upon them.
-They make sure the paper is delivered, they respond to the angry phone calls of subscribers who are angered by content chosen by the newsroom, they sensitively assist families purchasing obituaries, and build the community partnerships at the foundation of the positive brand of the institution.
-Circulation staff promote TheSpec more than any other group I know in that building.
+They make sure the paper is delivered, they respond to the angry phone calls of subscribers who are angered by content chosen by the newsroom, they sensitively assist families in purchasing obituaries, and they build community partnerships at the foundation of the positive brand of the institution.

 I think about all those jobs whenever I think about layoff cycles.